garystafford/glue-ml-transforms/README.md

 ## Workflow with this project

 1. Create the CloudFormation Stack
-2. Modify Scala Glue script's `transformId` value and bucket location in `datasink` section to match your environment
+2. Modify Scala Glue script's `mlTransformId` and `resultBucket` vars to match your environment
 3. Upload Scala Glue script to new S3 bucket
 4. Run 'Teach transform'
 5. 'Uploads labels'